shekharbiswas/CFD_Simulation/README.md

 By combining **financial theory** with **quantitative simulation**, we test how CFDs influence portfolio behavior under stress and in normal conditions.

-### 🔍 Why It Matters

-- **Practical insight**: Helps portfolio managers and investors understand when and how to use CFDs safely.
-- **Risk education**: Quantifies how leverage affects portfolio drawdowns and returns.
-- **Crisis resilience**: Offers ideas for hedging and stabilizing portfolios in unpredictable markets.

-## 🎯 Project Goals

-- Simulate two portfolios:
-  - A **traditional portfolio** using stocks and ETFs
-  - A **CFD-enhanced portfolio** introducing leveraged CFD positions
-- Evaluate performance across:
-  - Return and volatility
-  - Sharpe Ratio
-  - Maximum Drawdown
-  - Value at Risk (VaR) and Expected Shortfall (ES)
-  - Diversification
-- Model crisis responses (e.g., COVID-19 crash 2020, hypothetical 2025 event)
-- Assess hedging performance using CFDs and volatility indicators like the **VIX**

 ## 📘 What Are CFDs?